ingobeans/rupple/README.md

 ## todo

-* add tests (i dont trust that i have covered all edge cases with my custom rust parser)
+* add more tests (i dont trust that i have covered all edge cases with my custom rust parser)
 * syntax highlighting as you type
 * ability to move cursor up and down when typing multiple lines